trisulnsm/dinodoc/trisuldocs/docs/trp/samples/cginfo.md

 - Print details about a single counter group passed on the command line
 - Print details about all available counter groups

-The only difference between the two is for the former we have to specify a *:counter_group* guid parameter.
+The only difference between the two is for the former we have to specify a*:counter_group*guid parameter.
 For the latter, we leave it blank forcing Trisul to retrieve all the counter group information.

-See [here for a list of common GUIDs](/docs/ref/guid.md).
+See[here for a list of common GUIDs](/docs/ref/guid.md).
 You can also go to // Customize > Counters > Meters // to get the GUIDs of all counter groups running on your system.